Opinion | Noah Berlatsky: 'Incel' misogynists love to play the victim. Don't let them.

-The man who murdered ten people in Toronto with a van was, like the 2014 Isla Vista killer, considered themselves "incels," or involuntary celibates.
+The man who murdered ten people in Toronto with a van, like the 2014 Isla Vista killer, considered himself an "incel," or involuntary celibate.
 Incels are men who blame the world, and especially women, for the fact that they are virgins, or aren't having sex as often as they want.
 They see women as manipulators who choose powerful but shallow men, and unfairly ignore and even torment good guys like themselves.
 Resentment becomes an excuse for misogyny, and sometimes, for violence.

 In the aftermath of the Toronto massacre, some people were quick to use the killer’s celibacy as an insult.
 As just one example, a New Statesman piece referred to the killer as "pathetic" and noted that there was an "inclination to dismiss these men as sad losers dwelling in their parents’ basements."
 This fits a common pattern with men like this.
 Violent incels are portrayed as radicalized sad sacks, or as failures who have weaponized their own inadequacy.